 Today I’ve got a fun homemade baby gift idea to share with you.
-These easy to make baby blankets are one of my favorite “go to” baby gifts.
-Since they are sewn from knit fabrics, they are soft and washable, and perfect for a new baby.
+These easy-to-make baby blankets are one of my favorite “go-to” baby gifts.
+Since they are sewn from knit fabrics, they are soft, machine washable, and perfect for a new baby.

 Keep reading to find out how to make a baby blanket.
+This is a great sewing project for beginners.
 I’ve also linked up a few other free baby blanket patterns at the bottom of the tutorial that I think you’ll enjoy as well!

 How to Make Baby Blankets using Knit Fabrics